The main menu

 In this menu you can choose one of the supported resolutions and more of the HDMI output.
 Please see the full section on videomodes here.
 It contains important compatibility info, so please have a read.

 This turns on a basic emulation of the scanline look and fuzzy picture of a C64 back in the Eighties.
-It’s actually recommended, some stuff looks weird without it.
+It’s actually recommended to keep this on.
+When off, you do get extremely sharp pixels, but there are aliasing artifacts that make it look like some pixels are thinner than others.
+Compare these two images, without and with CRT emulation:

 This option slightly zooms into the picture in some of the videomodes.
 Please find out more here.